Backpage.com LLC v. Cooper et al.

 People v.
 Alexander

 Upheld order in favor of daily newspaper unsealing jailhouse telephone call between defendant and his mother in triple murder case.
 Paper awarded Northern California Society of Professional Journalists' James Madison FOIA award.
-(2003)
+(Alameda Cnty.
+(Cal.)
+Sup.
+Ct.
+2003)

 People v.
 Siapno

 Successfully moved to quash trial subpoena of Associated Press reporter whose testimony regarding a published interview of a prosecution witness was sought by defendant in a high-profile criminal trial of three former Oakland Police officers dubbed 'the Riders.'
-(L.A.
-Cnty.
+(Alameda Cnty.
 (Cal.)
-Super.
+Sup.
 Ct.
 2003)

 Sacramento Valley Mirror v.
 County of Glenn

-Obtained access under Public Records Act to court financial records maintained by county.
+Obtained order granting access under Public Records Act to court financial records maintained by county.
 Paper awarded CNPA's BNA FOIA award.
-(2003)
+(Cal.
+App.
+2003)

 Sea Horse Ranch v.
 CBS Broadcasting